ascrus/verticareverseutilite/README.md

-This GUI utility allows you to generate SQL scripts create objects for MicroFocus Vertica using reverse engineering.
+This GUI utility allows you to generate SQL scripts create objects for Vertica using reverse engineering.

 The program generates the following SQL scripts:
 * create resource pools